Rush?

 Sexual harassment

-Sexual harassment is unwanted comments, gestures or actions of a sexual nature, where the victim feels humiliated, threatened or uncomfortable.
-It can involve (non)verbal behaviour and physical contact.
-Unfortunately, sexual harassment and sexually transgressive behaviour is common in the workplace.
-It can be between colleagues, but also between employers and employees and between employees and their customers.
+Sexual harassment includes unwanted comments, gestures, or actions of a sexual nature that make the victim feel humiliated, threatened, or uncomfortable.
+This can involve (non)verbal behavior and physical contact.
+Unfortunately, sexual harassment and sexually inappropriate behavior often occur in the workplace.
+This can be between colleagues but also between employers and employees and between employees and their clients.

 Read more

-Acting with integrity at work means performing a job well and with care, taking into account responsibilities and the applicable norms and values within an organisation.
-Integrity is a good personal trait, showing that you are sincere and honest.
-In business, for example, it means not being corruptible and not abusing power.
+Acting with integrity at work means performing a role well and carefully, taking into account responsibilities and the prevailing norms and values within an organization.
+Integrity is a good personal quality, demonstrating that you are sincere and honest.
+In the business world, it means, for example, that you are not bribable and do not abuse power.

 Read more